What is Extradition? Understanding the basics

 Do I Need a Solicitor specialising in Extradition?

 Yes, is the simple answer.
-This area of Law is incredibly complex.
-There are no circumstances where it is appropriate to try and navigate your way through this legal maze.
+This area of law is incredibly complex.
+There are no circumstances where it is appropriate to try and navigate your way through this legal maze yourself.

 A duty solicitor will be available at Court to assist you, but even at that stage it is worth instructing a specialist extradition lawyer.
 You can insist that we are contacted to help.
 The earlier we are instructed in the proceedings, the better equipped we will be to assist you.